center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Evadability
 -----------
-**Evadability describes how difficult or easy it is for an adversary to evade detections without changing their technique**
+**Evadability describes how difficult or easy it is for an adversary to bypass detections without changing their technique**

 When we think of an adversary moving through a network, they will attempt to evade detections in multiple ways.
 They can use applications which have hashes not documented by security vendors, use native tooling to blend in with normal processes, or build their own tools which communicate directly with the kernel.
 Defenders can use different analytics to detect adversary activity and behavior at different levels.
-A success might be if the adversary changes their route of attack through a different technique, or if they give up on their attack entirely.
+A success might be if the adversary changes their attack flow through a different technique, or if they give up on their attack entirely.

 Some behaviors are easier for adversaries to evade compared to others.
 For example, if a defender is detecting one MD5 hash of a customizable tool, an adversary can change one byte of the application in order to avoid setting off the detection from the defender.
 This is very trivial for the adversary to change, requiring minimal effort, time, and money.
 However, if a defender is detecting certain PowerShell commandlets, an adversary might have to change the tool they are using to avoid detection.
 This requires more effort, time, and potential money, especially if the adversary want to maintain their specific technique, or route of attack.